sjbrandenberg/ngl_tools/README.md

   FC = Fines content in percent.
 Same dimensions as Ic (either scalar valued or Numpy array).

 ### get_Ic_Qtn_Fr(qt, fs, sigmav, sigmavp, pa = 101.25, maxiter = 30)
-  This function computes Ic, Qtn, Fr, qc1N, and qc1Ncs.
-Iterations are required to solve for these parameters because relationships among Ic, Qtn, Fr, qc1N, and qc1Ncs are implicit.
+  This function computes Ic, Qtn, and Fr.
+Iterations are required to solve for these parameters because relationships among Ic, Qtn, and Fr are implicit.

   Inputs: